google/seq2seq/docs/tools.md

 ## Visualizing Attention

-If you trained an `AttentionSeq2Seq` model you can use the `bin/print_attention.py` script to dump the raw attention scores and generate alignment visualizations.
+If you train an `AttentionSeq2Seq` model, you can use the `bin/print_attention.py` script to dump the raw attention scores and generate alignment visualizations.
 The usage is similar to the inference script and uses the same input data.
 For example:

 ```
 ./bin/print_attention.py \